 Getting a better understanding of the Traditional Chinese Veterinary Medicine practiced by Dr. Ellens.

-Acupuncture maybe defined as the stimulation of a specific point on the body with a specific method resulting in therapeutic effects.
-Acupuncture has been practiced for thousands of years in china on both humans and animals.
+Acupuncture may be defined as the stimulation of a specific point on the body with a specific method resulting in therapeutic effects.
+Acupuncture has been practiced for thousands of years in China on both humans and animals.
 The ancient Chinese people identified 173 acupuncture points in animals and 361 in humans.
-Acupoints are located in the area where there is a high density of free nerve endings, mast cells, small blood and lymphatics vessels.
-Stimulation of these acupoints induces release of beta-endorphin, serotonin and other neurotransmitters.
-Therefore acupuncture for pain relief is well supported by scientific studies.
+Acupoints are located in the area where there is a high density of free nerve endings, mast cells, small blood, and lymphatics vessels.
+Stimulation of these acupoints induces

 The ancient Chinese discover that the health of the body is dependent on the state of the Qi (pronounced chee).
 Qi is the life force or vital energy.
 There are two opposites forms of QI: Yin and Yang.
 Qi flows physiologically thorough the body 24 hours a day maintaining a balance of Yin and Yang.
 When the flow of Qi is interrupted by any form of pathogen (virus, bacteria, trauma or other), the balance of Yin and Yang will be lost and consequently a disease may develop.

 You may see Dr. Ellens stimulate acupoints in different ways.
 The more common techniques are dry needle, aqu-acupuncture, moxibustion and electro-acupuncture.
 Whatever tool she selects she is always working toward the same goal of restoring a flow and balance of Qi allowing health to return to your pets body.